jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 How it works
 ------------

 The C-ESM-EP code (from a reference code version) is partially copied to $SUMBIT_DIR/cesemp_lite/, which becomes the root C-ESM-EP directory for that simulation.
-At TGCC, this reference C-ESM-EP code is located on ~igcmg/Tools.
-At IDRIS, it is at /gpfswork/rech/psl/commun/Tools/cesmep.
-On spirit, for the time being, you must provide the location of your own reference version.
+The source locations are:
+- at TGCC  : ~igcmg/Tools/cesmep
+- at IDRIS : /gpfswork/rech/psl/commun/Tools/cesmep
+- on spirit: /net/nfs/tools/Users/SU/jservon/cesmep_installs/cesmep_for_libIGCM

 The C-ESM-EP comparison that is ran is by default 'run_comparison' and, in directory cesmep_lite/, that comparison name is further prefixed by your JobName (this matters when looking for outputs, see below)